vishaltorgal/reactjs-interview-questions/README.md

 - React normally creates functions again and again.
 - useCallback stops that and keeps the same function.

+🔥 When To Use useCallback
+- ✔ Passing functions to child components
+- ✔ Child component is wrapped with React.memo
+- ✔ Function is inside dependency array of useEffect
+- ✔ Performance optimization is needed

+🚫 When NOT To Use It
+- ❌ If function is not passed to children
+- ❌ If app is small
+- ❌ If there is no performance issue
+- ❌ For every function blindly

 <br>

 ## 38. Redux